-The OCTAM and the subarea model highway and transit (if applicable) networks must be consistent.
+The OCTAM and the subarea model highway and transit (if applicable) networks are strongly recommended to be consistent.
 Consistency checks should be made to compare the number of lanes on freeways and arterials.
 This evaluation should include high occupancy vehicles (HOV) lanes, toll lanes and auxiliary lanes.
 How HOV lanes, toll lanes and auxiliary lanes are addressed in the model may vary based on the subarea model requirements.
-These lanes may have lower per lane capacities than mainline lanes to more accurately reflect operating characteristics.
 All freeway ramps within the primary area should be included in the subarea network with all ramp movements coded.
-While OCTAM highway and transit networks do not incorporate intersection control treatments, flexibility remains to incorporate intersection control treatments as appropriate in subarea networks.
-Network speed and capacity assumptions should be consistent with OCTAM although flexibility exists to refine assumptions based on local conditions.
-Network speed and capacity assumptions should be documented.
+While OCTAM highway and transit networks do not incorporate most intersection control treatments, flexibility remains to incorporate intersection control treatments as appropriate in subarea networks.
+Network speed and capacity assumptions based on local conditions.
+Network speed and capacity assumptions based on local conditions.

-The consistency criteria for arterial highways should be based on number of lanes, divided verses undivided, and smart street designation.
+The consistency for arterial highways should be based on number of lanes, divided verses undivided, and smart street designation.
 Review of the OCTAM network assumptions by the cities should assist in facilitating resolution of network consistency issues.
 OCTA maintains a single future network, which assumes full buildout of the Measure M2 plan including the MPAH.